junxit/us-congress-bills-116/metadata.md

 - 2019-11-18 — Introduced in House
 - 2019-11-18 — Introduced in House
 - 2019-11-18 — Referred to the House Committee on the Judiciary.
+- 2019-11-19 — Referred to the Subcommittee on Courts, Intellectual Property, and the Internet.
+- 2019-11-19 — Subcommittee on Courts, Intellectual Property, and the Internet Discharged.
+- 2019-11-21 — Committee Consideration and Mark-up Session Held.
+- 2019-11-21 — Ordered to be Reported (Amended).
+- 2019-12-17 — Placed on the Union Calendar, Calendar No. 282.
+- 2019-12-17 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+116-354.
+- 2019-12-17 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+116-354.